RULES AND REGULATIONS

 e) When the final result is a draw, extra time may be played at the discretion of the Competition Secretary.
 In the event of a draw the Trophy will be shared for six months by each school.

-a) The final ties must take place at a private and enclosed ground and where a gate is taken , proceeds are to be returned to the parent body B.S.S.F.
+a) Where possible the final ties should take place at a private and enclosed ground and e a gate is taken , proceeds are to be returned to the parent body B.S.S.F.
 (Football Section).

 Blues Cup size 5; Federation Cup size 4; Trevor Gill size 4; Travel Trophy size 4; Villa Cup size 5.